 You may be eligible for a travel grant for up to $300 to cover commuting costs to and from your internship.

-Check back for the spring 2019 Short Course Travel Grant application in late February.
 (Proper documentation is required.
-Start saving your travel expense receipts now as they will be needed for your reimbursement.)
+Start saving your travel expense receipts when the internship starts as they will be needed for your reimbursement.)